 Areas covered − We are happy to undertake FCA's within about 60 miles of our office in Cardiff.
 As well as the cities of Cardiff, Swansea and Newport this includes the main towns of Llanelli, Port Talbot, Bridgend, Merthyr Tydfil, Caerphilly, Abergavenny and Monmouth together with the surrounding areas.

 Scope of Report − As part of the FCA we would normally consult with Natural Resources Wales but unfortunately this can be a protracted process and is likely to set the timescale for the whole FCA.
 We feel that this is important since it allows the FCA to address any objections before planning permission is applied for.
 This may also save you time and expense later.

 The quotation will give our best estimate of the scope of an FCA to cover your needs.
 During the course of a study, occasionally, new information may indicate that additional work is called for.
 In this case we will discuss this with you before incurring extra costs.

 Deliverables − We will send a PDF copy of the completed report via e-mail.
 We do not normally supply a paper copy of the report.

 Copyright − The report will be protected by copyright but we give you permission to produce an unlimited number of copies.

-Payment - We will enclose an invoice with the report and payment will then be due within 30 days of the date of the invoice.
-We accept payment by cheque or direct transfer via Internet banking.
+Payment − Our quotation will set out the payment terms and we accept payment by cheque or direct transfer via Internet banking.